Pathology M.S.

 Minimum Degree Requirements

-A minimum of 30 credits, with at least 6 at the 6000-level and a minimum GPA of 3.00 are required for a M.S. in pathology, at least 6 credits of coursework must beat the 6000-level. plus successful completion of a comprehensive oral exam for non-thesis track students, or successful defense of a research thesis for thesis track students.
+A minimum of 30 credits, with at least 6 at the 6000-level and a minimum GPA of 3.00 are required for a M.S. in pathology, at least 6 credits of coursework must be at the 6000-level plus successful completion of an oral presentation at Pathology Grand Rounds covering a capstone or paper research project for non-thesis track students, or successful defense of a research thesis for thesis track students.
 Students must also meet the Graduate College requirements for the Master's Degree.

 Non-Thesis Track (Core curriculum - 30 credit hrs)